pfekete-ahq/DockerDemos/jenkins-docker-ci/README copy.md

 2. In the command text box enter 'dotnet test'

 In the page for the pipeline, click on 'Build Now' in the left hand menu.
 The a new pipeline run will appear in the 'Build history'.
 If you click on the build number this should open a console view where you can see the output of the pipeline.

+# Change to the code

+One problem we found is accessing the selenium-hub from within the docker container.
+When trying to connect to selenium-hub using localhost:4444 we encounter an error saying the connection has been refused.
+In order to deal with this we included the following code to instantiate the web driver:

+if (OperatingSystem.IsWindows())
+{
+    driver = new RemoteWebDriver(remoteAddress: new Uri("http://localhost:4444/wd/hub"), options);
+}
+else if (OperatingSystem.IsOSPlatform("Linux"))
+{
+    driver = new RemoteWebDriver(remoteAddress: new Uri("http://selenium-hub:4444/wd/hub"), options);
+}

+We found that docker will handle selenium-hub::4444 and connect to the selenium-hub container, but our local machine requires localhost:4444.
+We declare them based on whether the machine is running Windows or if it's running Linux.
+The assumption is developers are using Windows and docker will be running Linux.
+This is not an ideal solution.
+The intention moving forwards is to have the network connection setup in the docker-compose.yml file.